api-platform/docs/api-bundle/serialization-groups-and-relations.md

 }
 ```

+Note that in order to optimize such embedded relations, the default doctrine dataprovider will automatically join entities whose relations are defined as [`EAGER`](http://doctrine-orm.readthedocs.io/projects/doctrine-orm/en/latest/reference/annotations-reference.html#manytoone).

 ### Denormalization

 It is also possible to embed a relation in `PUT` and `POST` requests.
 To enable that feature, serialization groups must be